8128-33550336/key-capture/README.md

 # About

 This turns off ECHO etc. This is useful for building CLI apps.
+It supports 184key combinations.

 # Install